huggingface/knockknock/README.md

 ### Email

 The service relies on [Yagmail](https://github.com/kootenpv/yagmail) a GMAIL/SMTP client.
 You'll need a gmail email address to use it (you can setup one [here](https://accounts.google.com), it's free).
-I recommend creating a new one (rather than your usual one) since you'll have to modify the account's security settings to allow the Python library to access it by [Turning on less secure apps](https://devanswers.co/allow-less-secure-apps-access-gmail-account/).
+I recommend creating a new one (rather than your usual one) since you'll have to modify the account's security settings to allow the Python library to access it by [creating and signing in with an App Password](https://support.google.com/mail/answer/185833?hl).

 #### Python